Skip to Content

 2. Treating combined flags as separate concerns — a class drop and a speed figure decline are not two small issues; together they are one serious two-flag combination that ends the evaluation

-3. Arriving at post time — you cannot evaluate movement you didn’t see; 45 minutes early is the minimum, not a suggestion
+3. Arriving at post time — you cannot evaluate movement you did not see; 45 minutes early is the minimum, not a suggestion

-4. Waiting on the HISA window — the instinct to give the horse time to walk out before requesting the vet exam has cost owners the window more times than I can count; request immediately, withdraw if it’s clean
+4. Waiting on the HISA window — the instinct to give the horse time to walk out before requesting the vet exam has cost owners the window more times than I can count; request immediately, withdraw if it is clean

-Once you’ve dropped the ticket and the race is official, the work shifts entirely — see the post-claim management guide for the complete first 30-day framework.
+Once you have dropped the ticket and the race is official, the work shifts entirely — see the post-claim management guide for the complete first 30-day framework.

 Real Claims: What This Looks Like in Practice